Quinn

 Slug Francisco.

-Quinn and I had met the very first day of college for he and I were each other‘s first ever roommate.
-I remember when we matched on the college-roommate website, I saw that he was from California.
-That was really all I needed to hear.
+Quinn and I met the very first day of college for he and I were each other‘s first roommate.
+I remember when we paired up on the college-roommate website, I saw that he was from California.
+That was really all I needed to see.
 I was moving from New York to Miami in a search of newness and unique experiences.
-Living with someone from across the country ensured I would get that.
-I bet he thought the same.
+Living with someone from across the country was a great first step into the unknown… and I was ready for it.
+I bet he was too.
 I’ll never forget our first time meeting.
 We famously achieved the worst dap in human history.
 It was amazing.
-Over the next four years, we lived three of those together.
-Over the past 9 years, I’ve visited San Francisco several times, the last being in 2021 on the architecture trip.
-Given that this month was rather evolutionary, I thought it would be a great idea to see him while he had time in law school.
+Over the next four years, we lived three of them together.
+Over the past 9 years, we’ve traveled many times, coast to coast, to hang and explore each other's cities.
+Given Quinn was in the early weeks of his second year of Law School, he had the time to host a visitor.
+Roommates once again.

 Utopic Arrival.

 I arrived in San Francisco to a utopia.
-Big mountains, Blue skies, Lush greenery, Open air (aside from the hundreds of A.I.
-Billboards, lol).
-From the moment I touched down, Quinn and simpy resumed our easy friendship.
-The plan for this trip was pretty simple: enjoy ourselves as much as we could in the hours between his law school and my work.
+Big mountains, Blue skies, Lush greenery, Open air (aside from the hundreds of Tech A.I.
+Billboards).
+From the moment I touched down and bro picked me up in the Mini Cooper, we got right back into our flow as brothers.
+The plan for this trip was pretty simple: chill.
 Quinn did an excellent job planning.
-We drove his white electric Mini Cooper all around the Bay Area, from parties to his campus, from golf course courses to burrito bars.
+We traversed so much of the Bay Area during our 10 day trip, from Parisian-themed parties to UC Berkeley Intramural games.
+Golf courses.
+Burrito bars.
 Every day brought something new.
-We hiked, we went in the ocean, we listened to a lot of Larry June.
-We spoke about our futures, our personal relationships.
-You know, it’s interesting, your college roommates meet you at probably your most vulnerable state.
-It’s very rare to be completely new somewhere.
-They truly love you for who you are at that moment in time.
+We hiked.
+We went in the ocean.
+We listened to a lot of Larry June.
+You know, it’s interesting, your college roommate meets you at probably your most vulnerable state.
+When you don’t know anyone, maybe not even yourself yet, your roommate accepts you for who you truly are.
+And through all the years, Quinn has done that for me.

-One of the most special days was Friday.
-I had wrapped up work early and had no class.
-We left Berkeley, where he lives, around 9am and drove to Baker Beach.
-The beach had incredible views of the Golden Gate Bridge and magnificent cliffside mansions (which I’m pretty sure Robin Williams lived).
-We walked down to the beach, Quinn with Slug, his bathing suit, his water bottle, the leftover Mediterranean food he made for our dinner party the night before.
+One of the best days on the trip was Friday.
+I had wrapped up work early and Quinn had no class.
+After our patented PB&B Toast, we left Berkeley and drove to Baker Beach.
+The beach had incredible views of the Golden Gate Bridge and magnificent cliffside mansions (where I’m pretty sure Robin Williams lived, RIP).
+We walked onto the shore, Quinn with his Slug, bathing suit, water bottle, and leftover Mediterranean food from the night before.
 I only requested a couple things on this trip and one of them was going in the ocean.
 I didn’t care how cold it was.
-The Pacific Ocean and its vastness is something I’m addicted to.
-It feels like a giant, sloppy French kiss.
-I took some photos of Quinn by the Golden Gate Bridge.
+I love the Pacific Ocean.

 We then went to the Richmond neighborhood in San Francisco.
-We stopped off to a flower shop, where Quinn insisted on getting some bottom shelf bammer … but I had to convince him to get the good stuff.
-We went to a very neat coffee shop where we got chocolate cappuccinos and a cookie.
-I love San Francisco because it’s so spread out in terms of the streets.
+We stopped off at a flower shop where Quinn insisted on getting some bottom shelf bammer … but I had to convince him to get top shelf goods.
+We went to a very chill coffee shop and got chocolate cappuccinos and a pastry.
+I love San Francisco because it’s so spread out.
 There’s a lot of space to operate, but you still feel like you’re in the city.
-There were about 10 people in this coffee shop with people sipping outside.
 No one seems to be in a rush.
-Everyone’s weird.
-I love it here.
 We went into this thrift shop and Quinn and I tried on a bunch of clothes.
-There was this old woman there with this cute but crazy dog named Blue who tried to bite my finger off.
+There was this old woman there with this crazy dog named Blue who tried to bite my finger off.
 We returned to the car and drove to Downtown San Francisco.

-We made our way to the ferry, a big giant white boat that reminded me a lot of the fast ferries in NYC.
-We sat at the top of the boat and watched it take off.
-It was such an incredible viewing experience.
-We left San Francisco and headed towards the other islands of the bay.
-I took some photos of Quinn, but really we were just fucking around, taking in the sites and sounds.
-The boat ride was about an hour and a half and we enjoyed every second of it.
-It was kind of what I envision heaven to feel like.
+We made our way to the ferry, a giant white boat.
+We sat at the top of the vessel and watched it take off.
+It was amazing.
+We left San Francisco and headed towards the other islands of The Bay.
+I took some photos of Quinn, but really we just kicked it, sipping Cutwaters and taking in the sights and sounds.